 480-54-020 Definitions

-(1) “Attacher” means any utility or licensee with an attachment to a facility utility’s pole,

-duct, conduit, or right-of-way or that is granted the right to make such an attachment.

-(2) “Attachment” means any wire or cable for the transmission of intelligence by telecommunications or television, including cable television, light waves, or other phenomena, or for the transmission of electricity for light, heat, or power, and any related device, apparatus, or auxiliary equipment, installed upon any pole or in any telecommunications, electrical, cable television, or communications right-of-way, duct, conduit, manhole or handhole, or other similar facilities owned or controlled, in whole or in part, by one or more utilities, where the installation has been made with the consent of the one or more utilities.
+(1) “Attachment” means any wire or cable for the transmission of intelligence by telecommunications or television (including cable television), light waves, or other phenomena, or for the transmission of electricity for light, heat, or power, and any related device, apparatus, or auxiliary equipment, installed upon any pole or in any duct, conduit, manhole or handhole, or other similar facilities owned or controlled, in whole or in part, by one or more utilities, where the installation has been made with the consent of the one or more utilities.

-(3) “Communications space” means the usable space on a utility pole below the space used to attach electrical wires.
+(2) “Communications space” means the usable space on a utility pole between the communications workers safety zone and above the vertical space for meeting ground clearance requirements under the National Electrical Safety Code.

-(4) “Conduit” means a structure containing one or more ducts, used for any telecommunications, cable television, electrical or communications conductors or cables, owned or controlled, in whole or in part, by one or more utility.
+(3) “Conduit” means a structure containing one or more ducts, used for any telecommunications, cable television, electrical or communications conductors or cables, owned or controlled, in whole or in part, by one or more utility.